BenOSanders/GestureSenseLibrary/README.md

 # GestureSenseLibrary
-Library for using data obtained from ZX Gesture Sense using serial communication
+Library for using data obtained from ZX Gesture Sense via serial communication